Slickness/100DaysofCode/README.md

 ### Day 4 19 Aug 2018
 Got working on tutrial trying to understand how it all works, starting to get there

+### Day 5 20 Aug 2018
+Did not actually code today, but watched and read information on scrapy and xpath